AlexsLemonade/OpenScPCA-nf/modules/cell-type-consensus/README.md

-This module assigns a consensus cell type based on cell types assigned by `SingleR` and `CellAssign`.
+This module assigns a consensus cell type based on cell types assigned by `SingleR`, `CellAssign`, and `SCimilarity`.

 Scripts are derived from the the `cell-type-consensus` module of the [OpenScPCA-analysis](https://github.com/AlexsLemonade/OpenScPCA-analysis) repository.